lukras-exe/AVR-Embedded-Display/README.md

-# ATMega2560 LCD Communication INterface
+# ATMega2560 LCD Communication Interface
 An embedded project demonstrating serial communication between an ATMega2560 microcontroller and an LCD display.
 This implementation establishes reliable UART protocol communication to control and display content on an LCD screen with real-time user input via pushbuttons.

 ## Overview